phorton1/Arduino-teensyExpression/design/readme_ui.md

 I have yet to finish and/or publish.

-The **normal** setting will send out typical MIDI CC messages (as determined in rigLooper.cpp) for the various pedals.
+The **normal** setting will send out typical MIDI CC messages (as determined in pedals.cpp) for the various pedals.

 In the **normal** setting, the *Looper Rig* **LOOP pedal**